 An incision will be made on or around your child's arm fracture.
 Dead tissue and small pieces of bone will be removed and damaged muscles or tendons fixed.
 Healthcare providers will use plates, screws, pins, or wires to put the broken pieces back together.
 X-rays may be taken to see if the bones are in the correct position.
 The wound will be closed with stitches or staples and covered with bandages.

 After your child's surgery:

 Your child will be taken to a room to rest until he is fully awake.
-Caregivers will monitor him closely for any problems.
-Do not let your child get out of bed until his caregiver says it is okay.
-When caregivers see that your child is okay, he may be able to go home.
+Healthcare providers will monitor him closely for any problems.
+Do not let your child get out of bed until his healthcare provider says it is okay.
+When healthcare providers see that your child is okay, he may be able to go home.
 If your child is staying in the hospital, he will be taken to his room.